 ++ Kindly find all updates to this article below. ++

 The name e-4ORCE stands for the word “force” in combination with four-wheel drive (“4”) and electric mobility (“e-“).
 According to Nissan, the technology provides instant torque to all four wheels to deliver balanced, predictable performance.
 The company speaks of a “handling that is on par with many premium sports cars”.
-In fact, premium manufacturers like Porsche are already pursuing this issue: The engineering arm of the German company recently announced the development of software that will be able to regulate the torque control for all four wheels of a four-engined electric SUV with extreme precision.
+In fact, premium manufacturers like Porsche are already pursuing this issue: The engineering arm of the German company recently announced the development of software that will be able to regulate the torque control for all four wheels of a four-motored electric SUV with extreme precision.

 According to Nissan: e-4ORCE technology is supposed to make driving in electric four-wheel-drive vehicles noticeably smoother and more stable thanks to the exact interaction of power and braking performance.
-The dual use of regenerative braking systems should make stop-and-go traffic in the city more pleasant, and the torque control system is supposed to keep the vehicle precisely on the line the driver is aiming for.
+The dual-use of regenerative braking systems should make stop-and-go traffic in the city more pleasant, and the torque control system is supposed to keep the vehicle precisely on the line the driver is aiming for.
 In addition, engine control is optimised on rough, bumpy roads and during acceleration, according to the accompanying Nissan press release by.

 “The e-4ORCE twin-motor all-wheel control technology offers precise handling and stability, which gives drivers greater confidence and even more excitement than ever before,” said Takao Asami, Senior Vice President of Research and Advanced Engineering at Nissan.
 “This technology enables excellent cornering performance and traction on slippery surfaces and comfortable ride for all passengers.”
 It is the result of experience gained in developing the torque distribution system for the Nissan GT-R (“ATTESA E-TS”) and the smart 4X4 system for the Nissan Patrol.